Twins vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Spencer Strider (8-2) for his 16th start of the season.
+- Bryce Elder (5-1) will take to the mound for the Braves and make his 16th start of the season.

-- In 15 starts this season, he's earned a quality start in eight of them.

-- Strider will look to finish five or more innings for the third start in a row.
+- Elder has pitched five or more innings in 15 straight games and will look to extend that streak.

-- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.
+- In 15 appearances this season, he has finished five without allowing an earned run.

 |Opponent